siddhartha2303/blog/_posts/2026-06-06-LLM-inferencing.md

 </div>

-In many ways, REAP extends the same philosophy we encountered earlier with KV-cache optimization and cache reuse:
+<p>In many ways, REAP extends the same philosophy we encountered earlier with KV-cache optimization and cache reuse:</p>

 <div class="mag-pull mag-pull-small">the fastest data movement is the data movement that never needs to happen.</div>